FOR IMMEDIATE PRESS RELEASE:

-The President of CYBERPOL, Mr. Ricardo Baretzky has advised that following the move back to the UK, the door remains open for all countries internationally along with EU member states to join CYBERPOL in its quest to make the Internet a safer environment for all.
+The President of CYBERPOL, Mr. Ricardo Baretzky advised that the door is open for all countries to join CYBERPOL in this quest to make the internet a safer global environment for all.

-The newly appointed Secretary General of CYBERPOL Mr. Jay McGowan informed media sources that CYBERPOL is on track to become a significant force, with applications to join increasing as the organisations reputation and objectives become main stream.
+The newly appointed Secretary General of CYBERPOL, Mr. Jay McGowan, informed media sources that CYBERPOL is on track to become a significant cyber crime information sharing capability, with requests to participate increasing as the CYBERPOL reputation and objectives become public.

-The European Centre for Information Policy and Security ECIPS co-hosted the very first International CYBERPOL Cyber Security Summit in Brussels on the 17th and 18th November 2015.
-The event received much attention and was attended by several officials from the international community.
-CYBERPOL continues to grow steadily with official representatives now across eight countries; including the Unites States, United Kingdom, Denmark, Africa, Hungary and Italy.
+The first international CYBERPOL Cyber Security Summit occurred in Brussels, Belgium on 17 and 18 Nov 2015.
+The event received much attention with dozens of officials from the international community.
+CYBERPOL continues to grow steadily with official representation across multiple countries; including the Unites States, United Kingdom, Denmark, Africa, Hungary, and Italy.

 This Page is meant to give you public information on CYBERPOL International Organization, the Intellectual property Rights and its Statutes.
 This site is also to give you public alerts on cyber crime, emerging international cyber threats, and information relevant to research and response teams in your CSO domain.